m258987/pubnub-chat/README.md

 # Changelog

+## version 0.3.1

+-   patched initial channels configuration
+-   patched double message sending

 ## version 0.3.0

--   added support for emojis
+-   added support for emojies
 -   added a bunch of emojies
 -   added a dedicated emoji button
 -   added an idle page when the user is not subscribed to any channel